 Requirements: The only essentials are a big teapot, a downstairs / ground floor toilet and easy access to your house (e.g. not too many steps to your front door).
 We also ask that you have enough seating for eight older people.

-Your commitment: Our hosts to commit to one or two tea parties a year – possibly more if they want.
-The volunteer coordinator (see below) will call to check dates and other arrangements and nearer the time will confirm how many guests to expect.
+Your commitment: Our hosts commit to one or two tea parties a year – possibly more if they want.
+The Group Coordinator (see below) will call to check dates and other arrangements and nearer the time will confirm how many guests to expect.

 Coordinators ensure everything runs smoothly each month.
-Coordinators are also often volunteer drivers too.
+They are also often volunteer drivers too.

 Coordinators organise the monthly group outings by liaising with the hosts and the drivers so that everyone is clear about the time, date and place.
 After the drivers have been called by the coordinator, they in turn contact their older guest/s.

-Support and advice for coordinators is readily available from Head Office, Regional Development Officer or Volunteer Support Officer, if required.
+Support and advice for coordinators is readily available from National Office, Development Officer or Support Officer, if required.

-Requirements: We ask all group coordinators for two references and we also take out a CRB or PVG check before you start as a volunteer.
+Requirements: We ask all group coordinators for two references and we also take out a DBS or PVG check before you start as a volunteer.

 Your commitment: The coordinator role is very important to ensure the tea parties run smoothly.
 It is the coordinator's job to be organised and keep everyone informed, planning the monthly host schedule, assisting with DBS / PVG checks and liaising with new volunteers and guests.

 Contact the Elderly is looking for volunteer Area Organisers across England, Scotland and Wales.